albertocaleffi/got/README.md

 ```
 package myapp

-import (
-	"context"
-	"io"
+import "io"
-)

-func Render(ctx context.Context, w io.Writer) {
+func Render(w io.Writer) {
 	io.WriteString(w, "hello!\ngoodbye!")
 }
 ```

-_Note the `context` and `io` packages must be imported to your template._
+_Note the `io` package must be imported to your template._
 _You'll need to import any other packages you use._

 ## Caveats

-Unlike other runtime-based templating languages, got does not support ad hoc templates.
+Unlike other runtime-based templating languages, Got does not support ad hoc templates.
-All templates must be generated before compile time.
+All Got templates must be generated into Go code before compile time.

 Got does not attempt to provide any security around the templates.
 Just like regular Go code, the security model is up to you.
+The text rendered in Got templates must be escaped to prevent XSS (Cross-Site Scripting) and other web vulnerabilities.

+## Credits

+Got is based on the [Ego](https://github.com/benbjohnson/ego) templating package by Ben Johnson.